linzhangUCA/3421tpl-wall_bouncer/README.md

 # Project - Wall Bouncing Robot
-> Please add/modify required sections to complete this report.

 This is the first project in Robotics 1 class.
 In this project, we will:
 - Build a mobile robot with processors, actuators and sensors that are introduced in the class.